 As of 4:00pm on December 20th the Farm Bill has been officially passed.
-The new bill includes the legalization of hemp which will remove it from the controlled substance act and transfer authority over to the USDA.
+The new bill includes the legalization of hemp which will remove it from the controlled substance act.

 The Hemp Farming Act was first introduced by Mitch McConnell on April 12, 2018, then on June 13th, the Senate agriculture panel passed the Agriculture Improvement Act of 2018.
 From there the entire Farm Bill was a passed by the Senate on December 11, 2018.
 Now today President Trump signed the bill making it go into effect immediately.

 This is a HUGE step for farmers, Hemp and CBD in general.
 What does the Hemp Farming Act entail?

 Farm Progress explains it wonderfully in their article here: https://www.farmprogress.com/farm-policy/mcconnell-introduces-hemp-farming-act

 - Improved cooperation with regulatory bodies and federal programs, such as the USDA National Organic Program: Currently, Canadian grown hemp may be certified USDA Organic, but U.S. grown hemp may not.
 Full federal legalization of commercial hemp farming will assert definite legal status of the crop, and charge the USDA with revising its exclusion of U.S. grown hemp from the National Organic Program.